wasertech/ixray-1.6-stcop/src/Layers/xrRenderVK/README.md

-# Vulkan Renderer for OpenXRay
+# Vulkan Renderer for IX-Ray

-This document describes the new Vulkan renderer implementation for OpenXRay.
+This document describes the new Vulkan renderer implementation for IX-Ray.

 ## Overview

-The Vulkan renderer (`xrRenderVK`) is a new rendering backend that provides native Vulkan support for OpenXRay.
+The Vulkan renderer (`xrRenderVK`) is a new rendering backend that provides native Vulkan support for IX-Ray.
 It follows the same architectural patterns as existing renderers (R1, R2, R4) but uses the modern Vulkan graphics API.

 ## Features